GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'll bet you that from ten feet away I can tell if a program is bad.
-I might not guarantee that it is good, but if it looks bad from ten feet, I can guarantee you that it wasn't written with care.
+> ### Documenting is very, very hard; it’s time-consuming.
+To do it right, you’ve got to do it like programming.
+You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
+People don’t do that.
 >
-> ~ *Charles Simonyi*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts